 I love being able to say that I overcame depression once upon a time.
 It is one tough opponent to beat, to be honest.
 It almost pushed me to take my life and leave everything behind.
 Fortunately, I opened my eyes one day and realized that that’s not what I should be doing.
 Instead, I needed to find the courage and face the dark thoughts playing in my mind repeatedly.

-After months of going to one-on-one and group therapies, I felt a positive change in me.
+According to Charmaine J. Simmons, LPC, “Depression is an illness, an illness that you have little control over, just like any other illness.
+Nobody tells people with broken bones to get over their pain.”
+But after months of going to one-on-one and group therapies, I felt a positive change in me.
 I started smiling at my friends, therapist, and family members naturally.
 Gone was the forced smile that was once plastered on my face.
 I could laugh for real as well when someone cracks a joke, whether it’s in person or on TV.
 It was no longer difficult for me to express other emotions, such as anger, sadness, frustration, etc. In other words, my facial muscles were getting more exercise than ever.

 One thing I learned first-hand after becoming unemployed post-depression, though, was that the mental disorder could come back anytime.
 I see it as an unyielding virus that stays at bay when you feel healthy, but it comes backs when it notices a sign of weakness.
 At the time, it scared me so much.
 Still, I knew how much I did not want to return to the depression lane, so I thought of wants to prevent it from happening again.